Print this page (attorney exhibit format)

 - Conservatism: state assumptions and limitations plainly.

-Work starts with written intake.
-The goal is to understand what question the evidence must answer, relevant deadlines, and any constraints that affect handling.
+Engagement commences with written intake.
+The purpose of intake is to understand the question the evidence is intended to address, applicable deadlines, and any constraints affecting handling.

-- Identify media types and condition at a high level
+- Identify media types and general condition at a high level

-- Determine whether the request fits within scope
+- Determine whether the request falls within the defined service scope

 Before proceeding, scope is defined in writing so expectations are aligned.